FRCTeam3206/RomiTimed23/LESSONS.md

-# RomiTimed23
-Learn WPILib by programming the Romi
+# Programming WPILib on a Romi

 ## Lesson 1: Clone-ing around
 This repo (short for repository) is stored in the [FRCTeam3206 GitHub account](https://github.com/FRCTeam3206).
 In order to work with it on your own computer, you will need to [clone](https://git-scm.com/docs/git-clone) it.
 Cloning creates a local copy of the repository on your computer that is linked to the remote repository stored on GitHub.
 You will be able to edit this local repository in wPILib VSCode.